thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Paying Competition Dues

 All official WCA competitions must (bar some exceptions) pay a small fee as part of the Dues System.
 While creating a new competition, the website provides an estimate of WCA Dues based on current exchange rates that assumes the competition reaches its competitor limit.
-However, if you are ever unsure about how much to expect to pay in Dues while planning a competition, you can use the actual calculation methods described in the [WCA Dues System Policy](https://documents.worldcubeassociation.org/documents/policies/external/Dues%20System.pdf) yourself or reach out to WFC for official guidance.
+However, if you are ever unsure about how much to expect to pay in Dues while planning a competition, you can use the actual calculation methods described in the [WCA Dues System Policy](https://documents.worldcubeassociation.org/documents/policies/external/Dues%20System.pdf) yourself or reach out to the WFC for official guidance.
 Please remember that it is the Delegate’s responsibility to review the competition budget before announcement and ensure that Dues are being properly accounted for.

 Upon results for a competition being uploaded by the WRT, the WFC will issue an invoice within a few days.
 This invoice will arrive via email and will contain a link to a third party website for collecting payment.
-Invoices can be issued either to an individual delegate or to an organization.
-For many organizations that organize competitions frequently or are responsible for all competition finances in their region, WFC has set up redirects so that all of their Dues invoices are sent directly to the organization.
-If you are delegating in an area that has such an organization, you are probably already familiar with it; however, please reach out to WFC if you are not sure whether a redirect will apply to your competition’s Dues invoice.
+Invoices can be issued either to an individual Delegate or to an organization.
+For many organizations that organize competitions frequently or are responsible for all competition finances in their region, the WFC has set up redirects so that all of their Dues invoices are sent directly to the organization.
+If you are delegating in an area that has such an organization, you are probably already familiar with it; however, please reach out to the WFC if you are not sure whether a redirect will apply to your competition’s Dues invoice.

 If the invoice is being issued to a Delegate and not redirected to an organization, **only the alphabetically first listed Delegate will receive the invoice**.
-If you are the delegate who receives the invoice, it is your duty to inform other Delegates for the competition about the Dues amount, and also to communicate with the WFC regarding this invoice if needed.
+If you are the Delegate who receives the invoice, it is your duty to inform other Delegates for the competition about the Dues amount, and also to communicate with the WFC regarding this invoice if needed.
 You may also send the invoice itself to the organization team, another Delegate, an association treasurer, etc. if they will be the one actually completing the payment.
 If forwarding to someone else to pay, it is highly recommended to request confirmation from them once the payment has been made.
 There is a payment period of 30 days; invoices must be paid within this timeframe, otherwise there may be repercussions.
-The delegates of the competition, specifically the one who receives the invoice, are responsible for ensuring payment is made in time even if the actual payment is being done by someone else.
+The Delegates of the competition, specifically the one who receives the invoice, are responsible for ensuring payment is made in time even if the actual payment is being done by someone else.

-If you ever need an invoice to actually be written out in the name of someone else (not just forwarded to that person for payment), WFC can manually amend who the invoice is issued to after you receive it.
-In order to do so, please forward the invoice back to WFC and list the name of the person or organization as it should be shown on the invoice along with their email and any other info that must be included on the invoice.
+If you ever need an invoice to actually be written out in the name of someone else (not just forwarded to that person for payment), the WFC can manually amend who the invoice is issued to after you receive it.
+In order to do so, please forward the invoice back to the WFC and list the name of the person or organization as it should be shown on the invoice along with their email and any other info that must be included on the invoice.
 Once the invoice has been amended, it will be emailed to the new contact.

 If you ever have any doubts, questions, etc., feel free to send an email to [finance@worldcubeassociation.org](mailto:finance@worldcubeassociation.org), and they will get back to you as soon as possible.